Sith: Bastila Shan

 Bastila Shan was a Jedi Master introduced in the video game Star Wars: Knights of the Old Republic.
-Shan used the force to stabilise Darth Revan, who was near death after his ship had been fired upon in an act of betrayal by his apprentice Darth Malak.
+Shan used the Force to stabilize Darth Revan, who was near death after his ship had been fired upon in an act of betrayal by his apprentice Darth Malak.
 This act created a bond between Shan and Revan, and Shan eventually fell in love with Revan while they were tasked with finding the Star Forge shipyard (Revan was retrained as a Jedi after his memories were erased by the Jedi Council).
 While hunting for the shipyard, Shan and Revan, who were accompanied by Carth Onasi, were captured by Malak.
 After escaping their cells aboard Malak's flagship, Shan was imprisoned by Malak after a duel to allow Revan and Onasi to escape from the Sith.
-After a week of torture by Malak, Shan fell to the dark side, and took her place as Malak's apprentice.
-In time, Shan would duel Revan, Jolee Bindo and Juhani (Star Wars), and, while she was no match for the Jedi, attempted to convince Revan to join her to become the Dark Lord of the Sith.
+After a week of torture by Malak, Shan fell to the dark side and took her place as Malak's apprentice.
+In time, Shan would duel Revan, Jolee Bindo, and Juhani (Star Wars), and, while she was no match for the Jedi, attempted to convince Revan to join her to become the Dark Lord of the Sith.
 Revan rejected the offer and made the choice of a true Jedi.
 Later on, after being defeated by Darth Revan in a duel on the Star Forge, Bastila was convinced to return to the path of the light, renouncing the dark side and confessing her love for Revan.
-Revan went on to defeat Darth Malak, upon the Star Forge, before he and Bastila were married on Coruscant.
+Revan went on to defeat Darth Malak upon the Star Forge before he and Bastila were married on Coruscant.

 Sith Eternal

 The 2019 film Star Wars: The Rise of Skywalker depicts thousands of Sith cultists and loyalists known as the Sith Eternal.
 They are the overarching antagonistic faction of the Star Wars sequel trilogy.
 They are located on the Sith planet Exegol, which is described in the film as the "hidden world of the Sith".
 The film depicts the Sith loyalists as having built the Final Order, a massive fleet of Xyston-class Star Destroyers, at the behest of Darth Sidious.
 They are also revealed to have artificially created and cloned Snoke, whom a resurrected Sidious uses as a puppet to control the First Order and seduce Kylo Ren to the dark side.
-At the end of the film, the Sith Eternal cultists are present during Sidious' rejuvenation through the Force and his demise at the hands of Rey, the last Jedi and Sidious' own granddaughter.
-The Sith Eternal cultists are disintegrated in the explosion following Sidious' death.
+At the end of the film, the Sith Eternal cultists are present during Sidious's rejuvenation through the Force and his demise at the hands of Rey, the last Jedi and Sidious's own granddaughter.
+The Sith Eternal cultists are crushed to death after the explosion following Sidious's death.

-The novelization of The Rise of Skywalker goes into more detail about how Sidious transferred his consciousness into the cloned body the Sith Eternal prepared for him.
+The novelization of The Rise of Skywalker develops the story of how Sidious transferred his consciousness into the cloned body the Sith Eternal prepared for him.